Integradas/DigitalHubCommunity/Contributing.md

 5. Ensure that all code cells pass and runs successfully
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Report bugs and initialize discussion on notebooks using Github's [issues](https://github.com/Integradas/DigitalHubCommunity/issues)
+## Report Bugs and Initialize Discussion on Notebooks Using Github's [Issues](https://github.com/Integradas/DigitalHubCommunity/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Integradas/DigitalHubCommunity/issues/new); it's that easy!
-Please ensure to follow our code of conducts and let our community thrive with positive energy!
+For discussions please ensure to follow our code of conducts and let our community thrive with positive energy!

 ## Write bug reports with detail, background, and sample code